3mb3dw0rk5/compose-dump/README.rst

 ~~~~~~~

 -  test against different versions of docker-compose
+-  features list at the top of readme
 -  make use of compose config hashes
 -  support for tls options
 -  maybe: